UOW logo

 How?

-Typically, we may think of learning evaluation as getting feedback from learners by survey at the end of a session, or how learners perform on assessment tasks.
-However, that is not the only way to evaluate and obtain data to determine learning activity success.
+Typically, learning evaluation is thought of as feedback from student surveys at the end of a session, or overall performance on assessment tasks.
+However, these are not the only ways to obtain data for evaluating the success of a learning experience.

 Kirkpatrick Evaluation Framework

-The Kirkpatrick Model of Evaluation provides a framework through which you can begin to consider a variety of evidence to evaluate learning and teaching experiences.
-The model consists of four levels of evidence to evaluate:
+The Kirkpatrick Model of Evaluation provides a structured framework for assessing various types of evidence in learning and teaching experiences.
+The model consists of four levels of evidence, each aimed at evaluating different aspects of the learning experience.

 Level 1: Reaction

-Possible Strategies: Learner polls (e.g., Slido poll in Webex, or Zoom poll) or surveys, informal feedback (e.g., thumbs up/down, or confidence scales), and teacher, subject or course evaluations.
+Examples: Short surveys, learner polls (e.g., a Slido poll in Webex or Zoom), informal feedback (e.g., thumbs up/down or confidence scales), and teacher, subject or course evaluations.

 Level 2: Learning

-The degree to which learners achieve the desired learning outcomes and demonstrate the required skills, knowledge and attitudes.
-Evaluation at this level may be achieved through formative and summative assessments conducted as part of a learning event.
+Evaluates the degree to which learners achieve desired learning outcomes and demonstrate the required skills, knowledge, and attitudes.
+This evaluation is typically conducted through formative and summative assessments within a learning experience.

-Possible Strategies: Assessment tasks, informal content quizzes, and additional brain teasers, scenarios or case studies.
+Examples: Assessment tasks, informal quizzes, brain-teasers, and scenarios or case studies.

 Level 3: Behaviour

-The degree to which the learners demonstrate a change in behaviour following a learning experience.
-The purpose at this stage is to measure transfer of knowledge and application outside of the learning context.
+Assesses the extent to which learners demonstrate a change in behaviour following a learning experience.
+The purpose at this stage is to measure knowledge transfer and its application beyond the learning environment.

-Possible Strategies: On-the-job observations, follow-up interviews, participant focus groups, portfolios and reflective journals.
+Examples: On-the-job observations, follow-up interviews, participant focus groups, portfolios, and reflective journals.

 Level 4: Results

-This looks at the overall success of a learning event.
-This level can include measures, such as return on expectations, return on investment and organisational or cultural change.
+Measures the overall success of a learning event.
+This can include metrics such as the returns on expectations and investment, as well as organisational or cultural change.

-Possible Strategies: Alumni surveys, industry feedback and awards and recognition.
+Examples: Alumni surveys, industry feedback, and awards or recognition.

-Using the Kirkpatrick Framework to Create and Evaluation Strategy
+Using the Kirkpatrick Framework to create an Evaluation Strategy

 Related information

-The following resources link to to specific UOW initiatives and processes in place to evaluate learning and teaching and to facilitate quality assurance in UOW courses and subjects:
+The following resources link to specific UOW initiatives and processes to evaluate learning and teaching, as well as facilitating quality assurance in UOW courses and subjects:

 References